Daily routine ESL lesson plan with girl brushing teeth illustration.

 Once students are confident with the vocabulary, introduce the target question and answer pattern (What time do you get up? / I get up at 7 o’clock) and model it with different daily activities before having students practice in pairs, taking turns asking and answering.

-Activity 1: Daily Routines Guessing Game
+Sentence Practice Activity – Guessing Game

 Play the Daily Routines Guessing Game video to practice making sentences about daily activities.
 The video shows ten pictures of daily routines hidden behind colored shapes.
 As the shapes slowly disappear, students try to guess the activity in the picture and answer using a full sentence, such as I get up at 7 o’clock.
 After each reveal, pause the video and ask follow-up questions like “What time do you do this?” to encourage additional speaking practice.
+I find that students participate much more actively in sentence practice during activities like this, compared to standard ‘repeat after me’ drills.

-Activity 2: Daily Routines Board Game
+Pair Work Activity – Daily Routine Board Game

 A Printable Board Game about daily routines.

 Print and prepare this Daily Routines Board Game and one die per pair of students.
 Players place a counter on the “Start” square, roll the die, and move along the board.
 When they land on a picture, they ask their partner a question based on that activity, such as What time do you brush your teeth?, and their partner answers.
 Certain squares lead to the star in the center; landing there earns a point, and the player returns to start.
 Continue for 5-10 minutes, and the student with the most points at the end wins.
+In my experience, these activities work best when they are modeled in class first.
+So, before handing out the game worksheets, be sure to demonstrate how to play this board game at the front of the class.

-Activity 3: Daily Routine Speaking Game
+Speaking Activity – Daily Routine Mingle Game

 Label the four corners of the classroom as Level 1, Level 2, Level 3, and Level 4, and assign a daily routine to each (e.g., Level 1 = get up, Level 2 = have breakfast, Level 3 = go to school, Level 4 = go to bed).
 All students start at Level 1 and pair up with someone in the same level.